-It is no coincidence I am seeing more and more people suffering from mid-life crisis in our culture.
-Many of the jobs in our culture ironically force people to a point of crisis by performing meaningless work.
-That can be a good thing since it also opens up the potential to release “meaningless consumption” and helps people start truly seeking a life based in their heart.
+It is no coincidence I am seeing more and more people suffering from a midlife crisis in our culture.
+Many of the jobs in our culture ironically force people to the point of crisis by performing meaningless work.
+That can be a good thing since it also opens up the potential to release “meaningless consumption” and helps people start truly seeking a life-based in their heart.

 This leads into number 4)